pedroblayaluz/reSense/README.md

 ee.geometry <- shpToEE(shapefile="~/Dropbox/Science/reNature/reSense/data/shapefile.shp")
 ```

-    ## Reading layer `shapefile' from data source `/Users/pedroblayaluz/Dropbox/Science/reNature/reSense/data/shapefile.shp' using driver `ESRI Shapefile'
-    ## Simple feature collection with 1 feature and 1 field
-    ## geometry type:  POLYGON
-    ## dimension:      XY
-    ## bbox:           xmin: -39.97109 ymin: -17.47084 xmax: -39.97007 ymax: -17.46966
-    ## CRS:            NA

-Now to the actual functionality of reSense, we use `senseLandsat()` to
+Now to the main functionality of reSense, we use `senseLandsat()` to
 gather all available Landsat-8 multispectral images for `ee.geometry`
 and also calculate the respective Vegetation Indices.
 Here we selected
 all available VIs.